Thinking about taking piano lessons?

 Where do I go for the lessons?

-I teach my lessons at The Music Connection, located on 973 East Avenue, in Chico.
+I teach my lessons at The Music Connection, which is located on 341 W. 3rd Street, in Chico.
 (You can visit their website here).
 The lessons take place once a week.
-After we set up a date and time for your weekly lessons, all you have to do is show up at the above-mentioned location and be ready to learn!
+After we set up a date and time for your weekly lessons, all you have to do is show up, and you're good to go.

-My current rate for teaching piano lessons is $120 per month.
-This works out to approximately $30 per lesson.
+My current rate for piano lessons is $120 per month.
+This works out to about $30 per lesson.
 Each lesson is a half-hour long.
 You can find more info about fees and other policies by downloading my Music Lesson Contract.

 What if I've had no musical training?

 Not a problem!
-I offer a Beginner Piano Course, which starts you off with the assumption that you've never had any lessons.
-The only requirement is that you have either a piano at home or, at the very least, a NICE full-sized keyboard or digital piano you can practice on.
-As long as you practice the assigned exercises and songs for a minimum of 30 minutes per day (and any other songs you want to learn) I personally guarantee that you will begin making progress.
-The Beginner Course also includes all the components that you would normally see in a traditional piano course (note-reading, fundamentals, scales, chords, exercises, a repertoire of easy-to-play songs, dynamics, tempo, interpretation, etc.).
+I teach plenty of beginners, and you can be any age.
+The only requirement is that you have either a piano at home, or, at the very least, a NICE full-sized keyboard or digital piano you can practice on.
+If you pIay the assigned exercises and songs on a daily basis, and practice at least 5 days per week, personally guarantee that you will begin making progress.
+The Beginner Course also includes all the components that you would normally see in a traditional piano course (note-reading, fundamentals, scales, chords, exercises, a repertoire of easy-to-play songs, dynamics, technique, interpretation, etc.).

 The Piano Composition Course

-I sometimes have students who want to start writing their own music.
+I sometimes get students who want to learn how to write their own music.
 Teaching people how to compose has been one of the most enjoyable things I've ever tried.
-Some have dreams of becoming a singer-songwriter, others want to pursue a more solo approach and are interested in composing only for one instrument.
+Some people have dreams of becoming a singer-songwriter, others want to pursue a more solo approach and are interested in composing only for one instrument.
 You can sign up for this course whether you're a seasoned pianist, a beginner, or anywhere in between.
-The content and the pace of the course is a little bit more open-ended because it depends on the interests and goals of the student, but it includes many of the fundamentals and concepts of music composition (how to write a good melody, how to create catchy themes and motifs, developing a background, playing different chord progressions, understanding arpeggio styles and ostinato patterns, how to improvise, etc.).
-Most of all, it's a fun course to take - and fun to teach!
+The content and the pace of the course is a little bit more open-ended because it depends on the interests and goals of the student, but it includes many of the fundamentals and concepts of music composition (how to write catchy melodies, how to create good chord progressions, how to organize the structure of your piece, how to create effective transitions, etc.).
+These types of lessons can be really fun and often end up with a student writing his/her first composition, and even performing it at a concert or a recital.